Statistics on accountants

 Members of other accountancy bodies by country

-The monthly publication The Accountant from Timetric publishes a series of country surveys which detail the number of members and students for each accountancy body in the country surveyed, including breakdowns by age, gender and sector.
+The monthly publication The Accountant publishes a series of country surveys which detail the number of members and students for each accountancy body in the country surveyed, including breakdowns by age, gender and sector.

 To see an up-to-date list of countries covered by these surveys you should consult the magazine, but as an indication the countries surveyed in the past have included:

 The ICAEW Library & Information Service holds a complete run of 'The Accountant'.
 The latest edition is available in the Library.

 To find out more about the availability of older issues please see Library holdings: The Accountant.

 For information on obtaining copies of individual issues of The Accountant please contact the publishers, Verdict.

 If you have any difficulty in finding the material you are looking for please contact the enquiry team by phone on +44 (0)20 7920 8620 or by email at firstname.lastname@example.org